zelenij/python-drupal-download/README.md

 Currently Drupal 7 and 8 are supported.
 In theory this module could work with previous versions of Drupal and it might work with some future ones as well.
 Your mileage can vary.

+### Installation

+This package is available on PyPi.
+Simply use pip to install (assuming you are running in a Python 3 virtual environment):

+        pip install drupal_download

 ### On a Drupal web site

 First, you must enable a JSON-based REST API in Drupal.
 Follow the correct link for your version of Drupal: